-A student may withdraw from a course in a traditional semester format from the end of the add/drop period through the tenth week of the semester (see academic calendar for specific date) only with the signatures of both the instructor and the student's academic advisor(s).
+A student may withdraw from a course in a traditional semester format from the end of the add/drop period through the tenth week of the semester (see academic calendar for specific date) only with the signatures of the instructor, the student's academic advisor(s), and the chair of the student's major.
 A grade of "W" will be issued for the course at that time.
-A student may withdraw from a course for medical reasons, supported by a written excuse from a physician, or for other serious circumstances, approved by the vice president of academic affairs in consultation with the course instructor.
-Provided a grade has not yet been submitted for the course.
+A student may withdraw from a course for medical reasons, supported by a written excuse from a physician, or for other serious circumstances, approved by the vice president of academic affairs in consultation with the course instructor, provided a grade has not yet been submitted for the course.
 Students taking courses on alternative calendars should refer to the published deadline for their program.